kraloveckey/venom/README.md

 * [`CTF Field Guide`](https://trailofbits.github.io/ctf/) - Everything you need to win your next CTF competition.
 * [`Cybrary`](http://cybrary.it) - Free courses in ethical hacking and advanced penetration testing.
 Advanced penetration testing courses are based on the book 'Penetration Testing for Highly Secured Environments'.
 * [`Hack The Box`](https://www.hackthebox.com/) - An online cybersecurity training platform allowing IT professionals to advance their ethical hacking skills and be part of a worldwide community.
+* [`leaked-system-prompts`](https://github.com/jujumilk3/leaked-system-prompts) – This repository is a collection of leaked system prompts from widely used LLM based services.
 * [`Offensive Security Training`](https://www.offensive-security.com/information-security-training/) - Training from BackTrack/Kali developers.
 * [`Open Security Training`](http://opensecuritytraining.info/) - Training material for computer security classes.
 * [`OverTheWire War Games`](https://overthewire.org/wargames/bandit/bandit0.html) - The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.